highlight/highlight/blog-content/how-to-instrument-your-react-native-app-with-opentelemetry.md

 ---
-title: "How to instrument your React Native app with OpenTelemetry"
+title: How to instrument your React Native app with OpenTelemetry
-createdAt: 2025-01-22T12:00:00Z
+createdAt: 2025-01-22T12:00:00.000Z
 readingTime: 18
 authorFirstName: Spencer
 authorLastName: Amarantides